 I learned a bunch from this task!

-• I finally bothered to look up why find has such strange syntax, and as a consequence never works as I expect.
-Turns out, the -name part is a pattern, which has to come after the folder you’re searching in.
+has such strange syntax, and as a consequence never works as I expect.
+Turns out, the-name

-• I discovered that find supports -exec as an option, and that it’s terrifying and should only be used with lots of care.
+as an option, and that it’s terrifying and should only be used with lots of care. - While looking these up, I discovered that a better command to find your IP

-• grep can take patterns from a file!
-I’d seen this before, but it totally slipped my mind till Theo brought it up
+can take patterns from a file!
+I’d seen this before, but it totally slipped my mind till Theo brought it uptr '\\n' ''

-• tr '\\n' '' is the best way to get rid of newlines from stdin (from an earlier solution)
+is the best way to get rid of newlines from stdin (from an earlier solution)<(...)

-• <(...) is a magic bash trick to create a pseudo-file, that will act as a file object, without actually touching disk (via the magic of /dev/fd/)
+is a magic bash trick to create a pseudo-file, that will act as a file object, without actually touching disk (via the magic of/dev/fd/

 Take a list of names whose first and last names have been lower-cased, and properly recapitalize them.

-I did some research into this, and discovered that I think this is only possible with the GNU version of sed.
-Unfortunately, I don’t have that, so I resorted to cheating:
+I did some research into this, and discovered that I think this is only possible

 Find all words in English that have x as their second letter, and n as their second-to-last.